Research and Development in Canadian Industry (RDCI)

 - firms identified as funding or performing R&D in the reference year and forward through newspaper, journal articles or publicly available directories.

-The questionnaire was designed and developed using the OECD guidelines as outlined in the Frascati Manual (2002).
-The questionnaire's evaluation and testing is an ongoing process, insofar as to how it covers inputs to R & D activity, including sources of funds and type of expenditures, R&D personnel and payments made or received for patents, licenses and technological know-how.
-For reference year 2009 and onward data on R&D spending by field of science or technology are available.
+Form designed and developed using the OECD guidelines as outlined in the Frascati Manual (1993).
+The questionnaires evaluation and testing is an ongoing process, insofar as to how it covers inputs to R & D activity, including sources of funds and type of expenditures, R&D personnel and payments made or received for patents, licenses and technological know-how.

 This survey is a census with a cross-sectional design.